Talk Show Host

 While lecturing in the English Department and heading up the Television Department at the University of the Witwatersrand, Johannesburg, she regularly freelanced on SABC TV, memorably Prime Time in the 80s, and numerous educational series like Crossroads, which she wrote, directed and often presented.

-Kate Turkington's Believe It Or Not, a very popular 702/Cape Talk live three-hour Sunday night talkshow, which came to an end in early 2013, offered a non-denominational but multi-dimensional approach to philosophical, moral and religious topics and issues drawn from our daily lives.
+Kate Turkington's Believe It Or Not, a very popular 702/Cape Talk live three-hour Sunday night talkshow offered a non-denominational but multi-dimensional approach to philosophical, moral and religious topics and issues drawn from our daily lives.
 The programme, South Africa's longest-running live radio talkshow with the original host in the same time slot, ran for over 20 years.
 She now hosts "Travels with Kate' every Sunday at noon on Chaifm 101.9.